 Key Stage 3 for Children aged 12-14 years

-Students in Key Stage 3 follow the National Curriculum for England and Wales.
+Students in Key Stage 3 follow the National Curriculum for England.
 This includes the following subjects: English, Maths, Science, History, Geography, World Religions, ICT, Music, Art, Drama, Design Technology, PSCHE, Physical Education, and a Modern Foreign Language - French, German, Mandarin or Spanish.

 A small number of students study English as an Additional Language.
 This is offered to those students who are new to the school and find English difficult.

 Teachers engage students by using a wide range of lively activities; lessons are interactive and challenging, extending students' understanding and their ability to develop critical thinking.
 BSB offers an extensive range of subjects and lesson delivery is complemented by the resources available.
 Class teachers make use of the whiteboard and the portable laptops, there are fully equipped Music and Science rooms, and the sports facilities have been revolutionised by the addition of the dome.

 The Secondary School bases its principles on a positive behaviour strategy which is an extension of the programme operated in the Primary School.
 Good work is rewarded through individual merits, congratulatory postcards, certificates and Head Teacher's awards.
 Contribution to school life is awarded through the House point system where students are given points which then go towards the end of year trophy for the House with the most credits.
 Running parallel to this is a sanctions system whereby poor or unacceptable behaviour is noted and an accumulation of strikes will be followed up by our tutor and pastoral team.
 The rewards and sanctions are clearly explained to students at the beginning of the year and this forms encouragement and sets boundaries in which they are able to work.